awsdocs/aws-kms-developer-guide/doc_source/key-policy-default.md

 ## Allows access to the AWS account and enables IAM policies<a name="key-policy-default-allow-root-enable-iam"></a>

-The default key policy gives the AWS account \(root user\) that owns the KMS key full access to the KMS key, which accomplishes the following two things\.
+The following default key policy statement is critical\.
++ It gives the AWS account that owns the KMS key full access to the KMS key\.

-**1\.
-Reduces the risk of the KMS key becoming unmanageable\.**
-You cannot delete your AWS account's root user, so allowing access to this user reduces the risk of the KMS key becoming unmanageable\.
-Consider this scenario:

-1. A key policy allows *only* one IAM user, Alice, to manage the KMS key\.
-This key policy does not allow access to the root user\.

-1. Someone deletes IAM user Alice\.
-In this scenario, the KMS key is now unmanageable, and you must [contact AWS Support](https://console.aws.amazon.com/support/home#/case/create) to regain access to the KMS key\.
-The root user does not have access to the KMS key, because the root user can access a KMS key only when the key policy explicitly allows it\.
-This is different from most other resources in AWS, which implicitly allow access to the root user\.
+  Unlike other AWS resource policies, a AWS KMS key policy does not automatically give permission to the account or any of its users\.
+To give permission to account administrators, the key policy must include an explicit statement that provides this permission, like this one\.

-**2\.
-Allows IAM policies to control access to the KMS key\.**  <a name="allow-iam-policies"></a>
++ It allows the account to use IAM policies to allow access to the KMS key, in addition to the key policy\.

-Every KMS key must have a key policy\.
-You can also use IAM policies to control access to a KMS key, but only if the key policy allows it\.
-If the key policy doesn't allow it, IAM policies that attempt to control access to a KMS key are ineffective\.
+  Without this permission, IAM policies that allow access to the key are ineffective, although IAM policies that deny access to the key are still effective\.
-To allow IAM policies to control access to a KMS key, the key policy must include a policy statement that gives the AWS account full access to the KMS key, like the following one\.
-For more information, see [Managing access to KMS keys](control-access-overview.md#managing-access)\.

-The following example shows the policy statement that gives an example AWS account full access to a KMS key\.
-This policy statement lets the account use IAM policies, along with key policies, to control access to the KMS key\.

-A policy statement like this one is part of the default key policy\.
++ It reduces the risk of the key becoming unmanageable by giving access control permission to the account administrators, including the account root user, which cannot be deleted\.

+The following key policy statement is the entire default key policy for KMS keys created programmatically\.
+It's the first policy statement in the default key policy for KMS keys created in the AWS KMS console\.

 ```
 {